 The League of Women Voters & Community Recycling Committee has concentrated on making recycling VISIBLE in the Estes Valley.
 Many, many ways to recycle exist here, and have existed for years, thanks to Jean Weaver, one of our founders, but many of our citizens and business did not know how to go about really recycling in such a way that recycled materials got reworked or reused.

 The Committee took it as our mission to discover who recycles what and share it by means of our Planet Partners program.
+One can view the Planet Partners document at the bottom of this page, or click on the link above to download it.

 Options for Recycling in Estes Park